 Fremont was thrust into the national spotlight partly because it acted shortly after Arizona's strict immigration law made headlines.

-A couple of other cities, such as Valley Park in Missouri, have modified or abandoned ordinances in the face of court challenges and dissent, as Fremont is considering.
+A couple of other cities, such as Valley Park, Mo., have modified or abandoned ordinances in the face of court challenges and dissent, as Fremont is considering.

 It's not clear how many people live in Fremont illegally.
 According to census figures, the town is home to 1,150 noncitizens.
-That figure includes immigrants who do not have permission to be in the U.S., as well as lawful permanent residents, foreign students and refugees who are legally in the U.S.
+That figure includes immigrants who do not have permission to be in the U.S., as well as lawful permanent residents, foreign students and refugees in the U.S. legally.

 Tuesday's vote in Fremont will not affect provisions of the ordinance requiring employers to use a federal online system to check whether prospective employees are permitted to work in the U.S. That part of the law has been in place since 2012, and larger employers were already using it.